koykov/algoexpert.io/class-photos/readme.md

 height will be a positive integer.
 Write a function that returns whether or not a class photo that follows the stated guidelines can be taken.

-<p>Note: you can assume that each class has at least 2 students.</p>
+Note: you can assume that each class has at least 2 students.

 ### Sample Input
 ```